Pension FAQs

 PayCaptain’s core aim is to improve the financial wellbeing and resilience of UK workers.
 With tools to help employees understand their pay better and make saving easier, PayCaptain offers access to an employee’s pensions through the PayCaptain app.

-PayCaptain integrates with a number of pension providers, including Collegia, Penfold and Smart Pensions which means pension investments can be made directly from Payroll.
-In a new development, employees can now access all of their pensions directly from the PayCaptain app.
-In the PayCaptain Pensions Dashboard, employees can now add all of their existing pension pots in one place.
+PayCaptain integrates with a number of pension providers, including Collegia, Penfold and Smart Pensions which means pension investments can be made directly from payroll.
+In a new development, employees can now access all of their pensions directly from the PayCaptain mobile payroll app.
+In the PayCaptain pensions dashboard, employees can now add all of their existing pension pots in one place.
 This makes it much easier for users to understand and keep a track of their total pension-related savings.